Azure-Samples/aks-openai/README.md

 fi
 ```

+**08-create-service-account.sh`**

-`08-create-service-account.sh` creates the namespace and service account for the `magic8ball` chatbot and federate the service account with the user-defined managed identity created in the previous step.
+This script creates the namespace and service account for the `magic8ball` chatbot and federate the service account with the user-defined managed identity created in the previous step.

 ```bash
 #!/bin/bash